-'Alcohol and diet drinks' may increase intoxication more than 'alcohol and regular drinks'February 5th, 2013 in Addiction /
+'Alcohol and diet drinks' may increase intoxication more than 'alcohol and regular drinks'February 5, 2013 in Medicine & Health / Addiction

 An individual's breath alcohol concentration (BrAC) following alcohol intake is influenced by several factors, including food.
 While it is known that food delays the stomach emptying, thus reducing BrAC, only recently has the role of nonalcoholic drink mixers used with alcohol been explored as a factor influencing BrAC.
 A new comparison of BrACs of alcohol consumed with an artificial sweetener versus alcohol consumed with a sugared beverage has found that mixing alcohol with a diet soft drink can result in a higher BrAC.